 - Settling on a final price

-Additionally, McDonald’s pricing strategy has two prominent components:-
+Additionally, the pricing strategy of the marketing mix of McDonald’s has two prominent components:-

 - Bundle pricing strategy – Here, McDonald’s offers meal packages and other food bundles that fall at a discounted price when compared to purchasing the items individually.

-- Psychological pricing strategy – Instead of rounding to the nearest dollar, the company sets the price at $.99, seeming cheaper.
+- Psychological pricing strategy – Instead of rounding to the nearest dollar, the company sets the price at $.99, which seems cheaper.
 This approach encourages customers to buy the product on a perceived affordability factor.

 3. Place Strategy

-McDonald’s operates a hybrid structure of franchised and company-owned restaurants.
+McDonald’s operates a hybrid structure of franchised and company-owned restaurants as a part of place strategy of marketing mix of McDonald’s.
 The corporation has over 37,000 locations distributed in over 100 countries.
 Customers may either visit these locations to dine or avail of take-away.

 They are primarily restaurant-based.
 Their fun amenities set up for children, grant families to primarily visit the outlets.
-Catering to the digital pace, McDonald offers customers the option of ordering food online via their website.
+Catering to the digital space, McDonald’s offers customers the option of ordering food online via their website.
 Additionally, the corporation partnered with various leading online food delivery services.

 4. Promotion Strategy